gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 ### Areas for contribution

 As the core of Gatsby is a complex piece of software, it requires some onboarding before contributions can be made efficiently.
 We're clearly defining here in which areas we accept contributions at the moment and in which not.
-This is especially important for new features as they always have an inherent maintenance cost -- and making changes without the complete context around Gatsby are difficult here. _This list is not set in stone and can change when e.g. a "Core Maintainer (L3)" role is introduced._
+This is especially important for new features as they always have an inherent maintenance cost -- and making changes without the complete context around Gatsby is difficult. _This list is not set in stone and can change when e.g. a "Core Maintainer (L3)" role is introduced._

-We accept any contribution to:
+We accept all types of contributions to:

 - [`examples`](https://github.com/gatsbyjs/gatsby/tree/master/examples)
 - [`starters`](https://github.com/gatsbyjs/gatsby/tree/master/starters)